madhanmallow/appsteroid-sdk-ios-documents/en/4_FeatureList.md

 #### <a name="GameForum">- Game Forum</a>
 A space for app user to freely share information with the community.
 User can post text, images and share their play-videos on the thread.
 End-users will always be updated by push notification when there is action made on the thread they are following.

 - What can be done on the web console
 	- Create, edit and modify the forum as a official user, or modify an inappropriate comment on the forum.
 These operation can be done on the `forum` tab on the web console.

 #### <a name="UserProfile">- User Profile</a>
 Manage users profile and game-play records.
+Players can check friends, friend requests, stored video and game stats on their profile page.
+Players can send out messages and friend requests from other player's profile page.

 - [Use profile GUI](./GetStarted/GetStarted-User.md)
 - What can be done on the web console